ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 {{datagram-contexts}}).
 This field is present in DATAGRAM_WITH_CONTEXT capsules but not in DATAGRAM capsules.
 If a DATAGRAM capsule is used on a stream where datagram contexts are in use, it is associated with context ID 0.
+DATAGRAM_WITH_CONTEXT capsules MUST NOT carry context ID 0 as that context ID is conveyed using the DATAGRAM capsule.

 HTTP Datagram Payload: